anthonymonori/website/_posts/2017-06-01-budapest-guide.md

 - Igen (Italian, specialized on pizza, sliced)

 ### For the coffee coinosseur

-- 3rd wave places: Kontakt, Fekete, Espresso Embassy, Moricz Zsigmond korteren levok
+- Kontakt
+- Fekete
+- Espresso Embassy

 ### For the nature-lover
 - Zugliget Chairlift